michaelgeorge2010/ROS-Lab/README.md

 # ROS-Lab
 This is a repository for the ROS Lab for B.Tech.
-ECE held at RIT Kottayam
+RAI held at RIT Kottayam